One should know that there are a lot of different translations of Tao-te ching nowadays. All they have in common are the main themes - still these

 text closer to its background philosophy.
 This is what we'll try to show below.

-Let's take paragraph #81 translation - it reads:
+Let's take chapter #81 translation - it reads:

 The Sage does not accumulate (for himself).

 The Tao of Heaven